Unix File System: Design

 Inodes are numbered sequentially, starting at 0.
 Inode 0 is reserved for unallocated directory entries, inode 1 was the inode of the bad block file in historical UNIX versions, followed by the inode for the root directory, which is always inode 2 and the inode for the lost+found directory which is inode 3.

 Directory files contain only the list of filenames in the directory and the inode associated with each file.
-All file metadata are kept in the inode.
+All file metadata is kept in the inode.